-- "Administrative Rules" means the rules adopted by the Oregon State Health Division relating to emergency medical services. - "Advanced Life Support (ALS) Assist" means the provision of mutual aid Advanced Life Support services. - "Ambulance" means any privately or publicly owned motor vehicle, aircraft or marinecraft that is regularly provided or offered to be provided for the regular emergency and nonemergency transportation of persons suffering from illness, injury or disability.
-This plan applies only to ground ambulances. - "Ambulance Services" includes the transportation of an ill, injured or disabled individual in an ambulance and, in conjunction therewith, the administration of prehospital medical or emergency care, if necessary. - "Ambulance Service Area" (ASA) means a geographic area which is served by one ambulance service provider and may include all or a portion of a county, or all or portion os two or more contiguous counties.

-Ambulance Service Area Plan" means a written document, which outlines a process for establishing a county emergency medical services system.
-A plan describes the need for and coordination of ambulance services by establishing ambulance service areas and by meeting the requirements of law and administrative rules.

-- "Board" means the Board of Commissioners for Tillamook County, Oregon. - "BME" means the Oregon State Board of Medical Examiners. - "Communications System" means two-way radio communications between ambulances, dispatchers, hospitals and other agencies as needed. - "Council" means the Emergency Medical Services Council established by the EMS Ordinance. - "Disaster", also known as "Mass Casualty Incident", means any incident or combination of incidents which depletes the resources of any single provider or providers during the normal course of daily operations. - "Division" means the Oregon State Health Division of the Department of Human Resources.
+- "Administrative Rules" means the rules adopted by the OR-EMS relating to emergency medical services. - "Ambulance" means any privately or publicly owned motor vehicle, aircraft or marinecraft operated by a OR-EMS-licensed ambulance service that is regularly provided or offered to be provided for the regular emergency and non-emergency transportation of persons suffering from illness, injury or disability.
+This plan applies only to ground ambulances. - "Ambulance Provider" means a licensed ambulance service that responds to 9-1-1 dispatched calls or provides pre-arranged non-emergency transfers or emergency or non-emergency inter-facility transfers. - "Ambulance Service" means any individual, partnership, corporation, association, governmental agency or other entity that holds a Division-issued ambulance service license to provide emergency and non-emergency care and transportation - "Ambulance Service Area" (ASA) means a geographic area which is served by one ambulance service provider and may include all or a portion of a county, or all or a portion of two or more contiguous counties. - "Ambulance Service Area Plan" means a written document, which outlines a process for establishing a county emergency medical services system.
+A plan describes the need for and coordination of ambulance services by establishing ambulance service areas for the entire county and by meeting the requirements of law and administrative rules. - "Board" means the Board of Commissioners for Tillamook County, Oregon. - "BME" means the Oregon Board of Medical Examiners. - "Communications System" means two-way radio communications between ambulances, dispatchers, hospitals and other agencies as needed. - "Council" means the Emergency Medical Services Council established by the EMS Ordinance. - "Disaster", also known as "Mass Casualty Incident", means any incident or combination of incidents which depletes the resources of any single provider or providers during the normal course of daily operations. - "Effective Provision of Ambulance Service" means ambulance services provided in